Licensed Electrician

 Common Questions

-Call us immediately if you smell burning near outlets or your panel, see sparks or smoke, have outlets or switches that are hot to the touch, or your entire home loses power while neighbors still have theirs.
-These are all signs of a potentially dangerous condition that needs same-day attention.
+Call us right away if you smell something burning near an outlet or your electrical panel, see sparks or smoke, notice your outlets feel warm or hot, or your whole house loses power while your neighbors still have theirs.
+When in doubt, call — it’s always better to check.

 Call Immediately If You Have: